-With initial support from the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Institute of Mental Health (NIMH), and the Robert Wood Johnson Foundation (RWJF), the Prodrome and Early Psychosis Program Network (PEPPNET) started in September 2014 with a kick-off meeting of approximately 30 advocates, government agencies, researchers, and clinician experts engaged in the field of clinical high risk and early psychosis intervention, research, and service development.
+With initial support from the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Institute of Mental Health (NIMH), and the Robert Wood Johnson Foundation (RWJF), the Psychosis-Risk and Early Psychosis Program Network (PEPPNET) started in September 2014 with a kick-off meeting of approximately 30 advocates, government agencies, researchers, and clinician experts engaged in the field of clinical high risk and early psychosis intervention, research, and service development.
 Out of this initial meeting came the consensus that there would be great value in formalizing this network of experts on an ongoing basis in order to organize thinking around clinical best practices, training approaches and metrics, and to provide leadership to communities nationwide who are implementing early high risk and psychosis programs.
 Through a one-year grant from RWJF in 2015, Stanford’s Department of Psychiatry and Behavioral Sciences began organizing the development of an infrastructure to support PEPPNET in expanding clinical high risk and first episode psychosis program training, coordination, and awareness.

 PEPPNET has convened a national steering committee of clinicians, educators, policy leaders, government agencies and researchers who are leading community implementation efforts for early psychosis and psychosis risk programs.
 Through regular meetings, multiple subgroups, a national listserve and website, PEPPNET supports the development and dissemination of evidence-based best practices and evaluation standards.

 PEPPNET acts as a forum to share information nationally about ongoing early psychosis initiatives and aims to bring together individuals from diverse fields and backgrounds to forge national connections and address issues and topics relevant to early psychosis at a local, state, and national level.